- slide 1 of 6

 - slide 5 of 6

 There are several major conflicts in the novel.
 One “man vs. nature” conflict is depicted by the way in which society tries to control or overcome the forces of nature.
-They do this by controlling life and death, the weather, and any other aspects of nature that they can.
-At the same time, pain and suffering from nature sometimes do overcome society’s constraints on them.
+They do this by controlling life and death, the weather and any other aspects of nature they are able to manipulate.
+At the same time, pain and suffering from nature sometimes overcome society’s constraints on them.

 Perhaps the most important conflict in the novel is that of man vs. himself, or Jonas’s struggle to do what he thinks is best for society.
 Having grown up believing that his society was perfect, Jonas’s decision to leave the society and release all of the memories takes considerable courage.